Setup nodejs development environment in Amazon EC2

 app.listen(80);

-Amazon is one of the best cloud provides and above all they let us try their System for free.
-You can use it to host your project, blog, website or anything.
-We have covered almost everything you need to get started but there are still some configuration left like mapping domains to EC2 instance.
-Will cover it later.
-Make sure you consider working with a design specialist if you have little knowledge about web design as they can help you in creating a good rating website.
+Amazon is one of the best cloud services provides and above all they let us try their System for free.
+You can use it to host your project, blog, website, or anything.
+We have covered almost everything you need to get started but there are still some configurations left like mapping domains to EC2 instances.